ICBA Policy Resolutions for 2014

 Track I: Legislation and Regulation

-- ICBA strongly supports the preservation and ownership of minority financial institutions as supported by Section 308 of the Financial Institution Reform Recovery Enforcement Act (FIRREA).
+- ICBA strongly supports the promotion, creation, preservation and ownership of minority financial institutions as supported by Section 308 of the Financial Institution Reform Recovery Enforcement Act (FIRREA).

 - ICBA’s Minority Bank Council helps to shape ICBA advocacy and solutions that benefit minority banks and the communities they serve.